jiawei-zhang-a/MBQIP-Bariatric-Surgery-Causal-Inference-Study/Final/dataset/README.md

 ### Dataset Overview

 Our dataset originates from the Medicare Beneficiary Quality Improvement Project (MBQIP), covering the years 2015 to 2020.
 This dataset was subject to basic data cleaning, where extreme outliers were removed and relevant data extracted.
-The data cleaning process is detailed in the `data_cleaning.ipynb` notebook.
+The data cleaning process is presented in the `data_cleaning.ipynb` notebook.
 After cleaning, the resulting dataset, `all_bmi&main_data.csv`, contains all the necessary data for further analysis.

 ### Data Processing Workflow